FUERTSCH Family Page

 4. There are a couple of families currently in Vienna, Austria.

 Bohemia had in 1900 a population of 6,318,280, corresponding to 315 inhabitants per square mile.
 According to nationality, about 35% were Germans and 65% Czechs.
-The Czechs occupied the middle of the country, as well as its south and southeast region, while the Germans were concentrated near its borders, especially in the north and west, and are also found all over the country in the large towns.
+The Czechs occupied the middle of the country now known as Czech Republic, as well as its south and southeast region, while the Germans were concentrated near its borders, especially in the north and west, and are also found all over the country in the large towns.

 History of Bohemia